 Importance

-Chronic pain is a major public-health problem in the US.
-The COVID-19 pandemic led to widespread disruptions in the US.
-It remains unclear, however, how medical and societal changes during this period affected national chronic pain prevalence, a key dimension of population health.
+Chronic pain (CP) is a major public health problem in the US.
+The COVID-19 pandemic led to widespread disruptions in the US and it is important to monitor changes in pain during and after the pandemic.

 Objective

-To determine prevalence of chronic pain (CP) and high-impact chronic pain (HICP) before, during, and after COVID-19 pandemic and explore reasons driving the trends
+To determine prevalence of chronic pain (CP) and high-impact chronic pain (HICP) before, during, and after the COVID-19 pandemic and identify potential contributing factors.

 Methods